DataBiosphere/jade-data-repo/tools/manual-snapshot-cleanup/README.md

 **Remove references to Snapshot from source dataset:**
 2. [done?] **Remove ACLs from source dataset**
 - Everything looks okay here.
 All of the group policies on this dataset are correct, according to a SAM query.
 Am I missing something?
+I put together the "viewACLS.sh" to see all of the permissions in one spot
 3. [todo: run script] **Delete Snapshot File *Dependencies* from Firestore**
 - cleanup-snapshot-firestore.py script
 - Question: Getting 1785 entries to be deleted from firestore for one HCA snapshot.
 Does this number make sense?